 The program’s objectives are for graduates to:

-The Masters of Science in Human Security and Resilience (MHSR) is delivered and developed by faculty in the Security Studies and International Affairs (SSIA), Department in the College of Arts and Sciences at the Daytona Beach Campus, as well as outside experts in specialty areas from the Worldwide Campus.
-This 30 credit, online program is tailored to working professionals, and includes a capstone course following completion of the specialization courses.
+The Masters of Science in Human Security and Resilience (MSHSR) is a 30 credit, online program tailored to working professionals, and includes a capstone course following completion of the specialization courses.
 Capstone projects are expected to allow students deeply explore challenges from their respective worksites or issues endemic to their careers in a scholarly way.
 Though not all will culminate in published research, the expectation is that capstone projects will be publishable in either scholarly journals or at conferences.
 The curriculum is composed of 10 three-credit courses including a 6 credit common core, 15 credits of specialized human security and resilience courses, 3 credits of capstone courses, and 6 credits of electives, as outlined below:

 The discipline is rooted in the concept of human security, first defined by the United Nations Development Programme in 1994.
 The UNDP definition established that human security includes protection from “chronic threats as hunger, disease and repression, and protection from sudden and hurtful disruptions in the patterns of daily lives, whether in homes, jobs or communities”.
 According to the United Nations concept, human security is multidimensional and includes: economic security, food security, health security, environmental security, personal security, community security and political security.

 Topics that fall under this multi-dimensional concept of human security include: organized crime and political violence (terrorism), resource competition and environmental change, health and development, armed conflict and intervention, and post-conflict/post-disaster recovery and reconstruction.